turtlebot/turtlebot4-user-manual/setup/basic.md

 {% tabs firmware %}
 {% tab firmware galactic %}
+> :warning: **ROS 2 Galactic is no longer supported** Please consider upgrading to a newer release

 ```note
 If you are using ROS 2 Galactic, make sure you install firmware with version `G.*.*`; firmware versions starting with `H` or `I` are _not_ compatible with Galactic.
 ```